If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 BONNE ANNEE

 "Happy New Year."
-Displays on January 1, which is New Year's Day.
+Displays on January 1, with the same context as the English equivalent.

 ALLONS CHERCHER LA FEVE

 "Let's find the charm."
-Displays in late January, a time of year when in France the people eat some "Galette des Rois" (King's Pie) and there is a charm hidden in the pie.
+Displays in late January, a time of year when people in France eat "Galette des Rois" (King's Pie), where a charm is hidden inside the pie.

 C'EST LA SAINT VALENTIN